 I 've been my own "guinea pig", of sorts, and know I can help others find their own path to best health and wellness when you're living with a chronic illness.
 I was diagnosed with Multiple Sclerosis twenty years ago and know the challenges of having a chronic neurological condition, especially when your symptoms place you in the eyes of others as having an "invisible illness".
 I believe that we need to partner with our medical teams, and so, as a patient, I continue to learn about nutrition and the effects of reducing inflammation with food for my body by attending workshops, earning certifications and educating myself with numerous experts guidance on utilizing supplements and vitamins/minerals to keep me at my best with my own lifestyle shifts.

 I deliver customized solutions for Wellness Support Coaching and Patient Advocacy that's tailored to the unique needs of each of my clients.
 I'm a firm believer in wellness coaching for lifestyle changes in a person's behavior.
-For me, how a person brings about change is a collaborative one. that's why it's so important that the coach and coachee work together as a team.
-The same theory goes for Patient Advocacy, and to me that means teaching my clients to become patients that know how to advocate for themselves.
-But I'm here to help clients with any forms of advocacy that you or a family member or caregiver may need within the complicated landscape of healthcare we are all challenged with today.
+For me, how a person brings about change is a collaborative one.
+That's why it is so important that the coach and coachee work together as a team.
+The same theory goes for Patient Advocacy, and to me that means educating my clients to become patients that know how to advocate for themselves.
+But I'm always available and here to support and help my clients with any forms of advocacy that you, a family member or caregiver may need within the complicated landscape of healthcare we are all challenged with today.

-I completed Professional Graduate Level Certification Programs in Bioethics/Health Policy and Public Health from Loyola University-Chicago in 2017 and earned my M.A. in Health & Wellness Coaching at Maryland University of Integrative Health in 2020.
+I completed several Professional Graduate Level Certification Programs in Bioethics/Health Policy and Public Health from Loyola University-Chicago in 2017, as well as holding a Mental Health Mediation Certificate from John Jay School of Criminal Justice, NYC.
+I earned my M.A. in Health & Wellness Coaching from Maryland University of Integrative Health in 2020.

-I am a member of the National Association of Healthcare Advocacy Consultants (NAHAC), the Alliance of Professional Health Advocates (APHA) the International Coaching Federation (ICF) with an Associates Coaching Certification, and a member of the American Society for Bioethics + Humanities (ASBH)
+I am a member of the National Association of Healthcare Advocacy Consultants (NAHAC), a Fellow with the Institute of Coaching McLean, Affiliate of Harvard Medical School (IOC), a member of the Alliance of Professional Health Advocates (APHA) the International Coaching Federation (ICF) holding an Associates Coaching Certification, and a member of the American Society for Bioethics + Humanities (ASBH)